xSmurf/md398-re/README.md

 There is an unused ribbon connector on the front side of the mainboard.

+## Connector

+The connector used is called _M328+_ (as used on the Motorola GP388 and others), sometimes also called M7.
+It is 40mm in length.
+The audio pinout appears to be identical to other radios using this connector.
+Two more pins are used for the programming port.
+Four more pins are unknown.

 ## Boot Modes

 Different boot modes seem to be available: